mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 I know what you are thinking: “Max, you can also get these benefits with other tools or strict processes or extensive training.
 What makes CSS-in-JS special?”

 CSS-in-JS combines all these benefits into one handy package and enforces them.
-It guides me to the [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/): it makes it easy to do the right thing, and hard (or even impossible) to do the wrong thing automatically.
+It guides me to the [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/): it makes it easy to do the right thing, and hard (or even impossible) to do the wrong thing.

 ### Who Uses CSS-in-JS?